kaustubhhiware/NotiFyre/README.md

 The changes made will be reflected in a new terminal.
 * Alternatively, you use in the same terminal , `source ~/.bashrc` and then proceed.

-Each command should work with the notifications, if it fails, a workaround could be - `notifyre sleep 2`
+Each command should work with the notifications, if it fails, a workaround could be - `notifyre sleep 2` or simply `nf sleep 2`

 # Configure